eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	array can also be recognized as an array of structures, where each of these structures has identifical field.
 	Alternatively, index and print the field/element of the structure.
-	That is, use the vectors as indices to the structure array
+	That is, use the vectors as indices to the structure array.
+	Similarly, elements of a structure array can be deleted by assigning them to an empty matrix
 	\cite[\S6.1.2, pp. 103]{Eaton2016a}.

 ####	Structure Creation